orgvue2/gizmocookbook/chapter1/callingmethods.md

 ## Calling methods
-There are number of methods which allow you to further manipulate accessed collection.
+There are a number of methods which allow you to further manipulate the accessed collection.

 The . (‘dot’) syntax is used to call methods on a collection.